 Although these general calculators follow a similar formula for gratuity based on basic salary and length of service, they do not account for the DIFC’s unique provisions, particularly the DEWS.

-Therefore, do not reflect the specific requirements of DIFC law and can’t be used as a DIFC gratuity calculator.
+Therefore, it does not reflect the specific requirements of DIFC law and can’t be used as a DIFC gratuity calculator.

 Gratuity Calculation for Non-Exempt Employees